 Community responsibility for self-protection from wildfire is essential.
-Educating homeowners is the first step in promoting a shared responsibility.
-Part of the educational process is defining the hazard and risks both at the community-level and parcel level.
+Educating homeowners is the first step in promoting shared responsibility.
+Part of the educational process is defining the hazard and risks both at the community- and at the parcel-level.

-The community-level assessment has identified four of the 10 communities in the study area to be at extreme or very high risk.
-Construction type, condition, age, the fuel loading of the structure/contents and position are contributing factors in making homes more susceptible to ignition under even moderate burning conditions.
-There is also a likelihood of rapid fire growth and spread in these areas due to steep topography, fast burning or flashy fuel components and other topographic features that contribute to channeling winds and promotion of extreme fire behavior.
+The community-level assessment identified six of the ten communities in the study area that are at very high or high risk.
+Construction type, condition, age, fuel loading of the structure/contents, and position are all contributing factors that make homes more susceptible to ignition under even moderate burning conditions.
+There is also a likelihood of rapid fire growth and spread in these areas, due to fast burning or flashy fuel components and other topographic features that contribute to channeling winds and promotion of extreme fire behavior.